 - Survey respondents don't necessarily represent your experience level or your specialty area (for example, if a website runs a survey and most of their visitors are writers very early in their careers, someone with years of experience or highly specialized credentials won't want to target the lower average rates that survey is bound to showcase).

 In the end, your best bet is to decide what you need and want to earn on an hourly basis (using the calculator linked earlier in this post).
 Then, use that hourly goal to send per-project quotes to prospects.
 You can use your past gigs as a guide if you're happy with what you earned.
-The real key to making a freelance writing niche profitable is in targeting the right clients with the right projects.
+The real key to making freelance writing niches profitable is in targeting the right clients with the right projects.
 And there is plenty of room to do that without sacrificing the niches or project types you're most passionate about.

-Can you think of other ways Jen can figure out the profit potential of the niches she's interested in?
+Can you think of other ways Jen can figure out the profit potential of the freelance writing niches she's interested in?
 How have you researched freelance writing specialties, and how did it work out for you?
 Do you have any tools or resources to recommend?
 Share your thoughts and experiences with us in the comments.

 Jennifer Mattern is a professional blogger, freelance business writer, and indie author.
 She began writing for clients in 1999 and started her first blog in 2004.